codelif/jiit-wifi/README.md

 # JIIT WiFi
-Used to login/logout of Campus Wifi easily on Android, macOS, Linux and Windows
+Tired of annyoing popups to login to wifi everytime?
+Now, login/logout of Campus Wifi easily on Android, macOS, Linux and Windows with JIIT Wi-Fi

 ## What is this?